btcbyte/Checking-tool/README.md

 - **System Forensics & Diagnostics**: Automatically installs a variety of powerful system forensics and diagnostic tools to analyze your PC's health and activity.
 - **Screen Sharing Setup**: Simplifies the process of setting up screen sharing tools for remote access or presentations.
-- **Comprehensive Toolset**: Includes a wide range of tools for different diagnostic tasks, such as file analysis, system event tracking, and forensic investigation.
+- **Comprehensive Toolset**: Includes a wide range of tools for different diagnostic tasks, such as file analysis, system event tracking, forensic investigation, and more.
 - **Automatic Tool Updates**: Ensures all included tools are updated to the latest versions to maintain compatibility and reliability.
 - **Easy to Use**: A simple, user-friendly interface that allows you to select tools based on your needs (diagnostics, forensics, or screen sharing).